naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 SD Card
 -------

 The files for the SD card can be found in the `SDCard <https://github.com/naubiomech/OpenExo/tree/main/SDCard>`__ folder in the main directory.
-The contents of this file should be copied to the root of the SD card, e.g. when you open the SD Card you should see config.ini.
+The contents of this file should be copied to the root of the SD card (e.g., when you open the SD Card you should see config.ini).
 The file contains the configuration file and the parameter files for the controllers.
 These parameter files are a temporary measure till the new app is running.

 SD Configuration
 ~~~~~~~~~~~~~~~~